alkalir/aiphs_alka/getting_started/README.md

 ![DCAPF](https://i.imgur.com/J52LpmJ.png)

 In order to build their custom monitoring system, designers can make usage of IP-cores contained in the libraries in lib/HW folder.
-It is worth noting that some custom monitoring systems, provided with a configuration files, are provided in the [examples](https://github.com/alkalir/jointer/tree/master/examples) page.
+It is worth noting that some custom monitoring systems, provided with associated configuration files, are provided in the [examples](https://github.com/alkalir/jointer/tree/master/examples) page.
 The following steps offer a way to create a custom monitoring system by putting files in a *work_fol* folder, with reference to the content of the *lib/HW* folder (we suggest using a VHDL-editor with built-in features to check syntax errors, such as Xilinx Vivado or Intel Quartus II editors):<br />

 - CREATE THE GLOBAL MONITOR - Start by copying the *GLOBAL_MONITOR/global_mon.vhd* in your *work_fol*;